Powered by Blogger.

 List<T>

 It represents a strongly typed list of objects that can be accessed by index.
 It provides methods to search, sort, and manipulate lists.
-The List<T>
+The List<T> class is the generic equivalent of the ArrayList class.
+It implements the IList<T>generic interface using an array whose size is dynamically increased as required.

 Drawbacks

-to bind the data, but in Silverlight it is slightly different.
-Databinding in ASP.NET is done in a stateless way - once that binding operation is completed, it's a done deal and if you want to change anything, you have to manipulate the underlying controls that were created as a result of the data binding, or else change the underlying data objects and call DataBind()
+In ASP.NET, we simply use DataSource and DataBind() to bind the data, but in Silverlight it is slightly different.
+Databinding in ASP.NET is done in a stateless way - once that binding operation is completed, it's a done deal and if you want to change anything, you have to manipulate the underlying controls that were created as a result of the data binding, or else change the underlying data objects and call DataBind() again.
+That’s what we are used to – but it’s not a good practice.

 In the sample application, the values in the list are added, removed and changed during runtime in the code behind.
-The changes in the list will not be updated to the UI (Datagrid
+The changes in the list will not be updated to the UI (Datagrid).

 ObservableCollection<T>

-is a generic dynamic data collection that provides notifications (using an interface "INotifyCollectionChanged
+ObservableCollection is a generic dynamic data collection that provides notifications (using an interface "INotifyCollectionChanged") when items get added, removed, or when the whole collection is refreshed.

 Note: WCF service proxy class in Silverlight will use this type of collection by default.